sourcegraph/handbook/content/engineering/releases/patch_release_issue_template.md

 **Attention developers:** to get your commits in `main` included in this patch release, please file a [patch request](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=team%2Fdistribution&template=request_patch_release.md&title=$MAJOR.$MINOR.$PATCH%3A+) for review.
 Only check off items if the commit have been cherry-picked into the `$MAJOR.$MINOR` branch by the release captain.

-- [ ] TODO: Add commit links and their associated patch request issues here
+- [ ] TODO: Add [patch request issues](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Apatch-release-request) and their associated commits on `main` here

 ---